frictionlessdata/frictionless-py/docs/pipeline.rst

 Once the data table has been run through all validators, `run` returns a tuple of `valid, report`, where:

 * `valid` is a boolean, indicating if the data table is valid according to the pipeline validation
-* `report` is `reporter.Report` instance, which can be used to generate a report in various formats
+* `report` is `tellme.Report` instance, which can be used to generate a report in various formats

 Validator arguments